Ice Tea or Iced Tea?

 than a steamy sweat drenched sage –leave sagacity to the autumn”

-One of our Serving Partners was revising their menu and asked me, “is it Iced or Ice Tea?”
+One of our Serving Partners was revising their menu and asked me, “is it Ice Tea or Iced Tea?”

 Good question!
 So I thought I would look into the matter.
-This leads me to the quote above from Linda Solegato, which, in turn, lead me on a slight detour.
+This leads me to the quote above from Linda Solegato, which, in turn, leads me on a slight detour.